-- When sudden heat is applied to the components, the mechanical strength of the components will decrease because a sudden temperature change causes deformation inside the components.
+When sudden heat is applied to the components, the mechanical strength of the components will decrease because a sudden temperature change causes deformation inside the components.
+In order to prevent mechanical damage to the components preheating is required for both the components and the PCB.
+Preheating conditions are shown in table 1.
+It is required to keep the temperature differential between the earlier and the present.

-In order to prevent mechanical damage to the components probability is required for both the - components preheating is required for both the components and the PCB. - Preheating conditions are shown in table 1.
-It is required to keep the temperature differential between the solder and the components surface (T) as small as possible. - Solderability of tin plating termination chips might be deteriorated when a low temperature soldering profile where the peak solder temperature is below the melting point of tin is used.
-Please confirm the solderability of tin plated termination chips before use. - 3.
-When components are immersed in solvent after mounting, be sure to maintain the temperature difference (T) between the component and the solvent within the range shown in the table 1.
+between the solder and the components surface (T) as small as possible.
+2. Solderability of tin plating termination chips might be

+- 2. Solderability of tin plating termination chips might be deteriorated when a low temperature soldering profile where the peak solder temperature is below the melting point of tin is used.
+Please confirm the solderability of tin plated termination chips before use. - When components are immersed in solvent after mounting, be sure to maintain the temperature difference (T) between the component and the solvent within the range shown in the table 1.